smatt989/decisions/README.md

 # Simple Decisions #

-This is a simple webapp to repeatedly poll your responses to questions built using scalatra with a connection to Postgres/H2 db with Slick and serving up a react/redux web front end.
-Maijet is used to send emails.
+This is a simple webapp to repeatedly poll your responses to questions built using Scalatra with a Slick connection to Postgres/H2 db and serving up a React/Redux web front end.
+Mailjet is used to send emails.

 ## Initial Setup